oils-for-unix/oils/doc/ref/chap-front-end.md

 Usage: oils-for-unix MAIN_NAME ARG*
        MAIN_NAME ARG*

 It behaves like busybox.
+The command name can be passed as the first argument:

+    oils-for-unix ysh -c 'echo hi'

-If it's invoked through a symlink like 'osh', then it behaves like that command.
+More commonly, it's invoked through a symlink like 'ysh', which causes it to behave like that command:

     ysh -c 'echo hi'

-Otherwise, the command name can be passed as the first argument, e.g.:

-    oils-for-unix ysh -c 'echo hi'
 ```

 <h3 id="osh-usage" class="osh-topic" oils-embed="1">